navTo method in the sap.ui.core.routing.Router

 When a new route is matched within a router and a

-target was displayed within the old route, it is
+Component target was displayed within the old route, it is

-necessary to avoid that this Component
+necessary to avoid that this Component target still reacts to

-unnecessary events such as hashChanged
+unnecessary events such as hashChanged.
+For example, after

-switching from the detail
+switching from the detail route to the list route

-within the Component
+within the Component target childComp2, the deep

-nested Component
+nested Component target grandChildComp1 is no

 longer relevant for the UI.
 This is shown in the following figure: